gelisam/klister/commentary/scope-sets.md

          _))))
 ```

-The last binding, `(let [x 2] _)`, is only known to be a binding after `my-macro` is expanded, so this time it is the parts which are lexically within binding x2 _after_ `my-macro` is expanded which are tagged with scope 2:
+The innermost binding, `(let [x 2] _)`, is only known to be a binding after `my-macro` is expanded, so this time it is the parts which are lexically within binding x2 _after_ `my-macro` is expanded which are tagged with scope 2:
 ```
 -- example 2, scope 2, expanded
 (let _